Skip to content

 6. Bind to your custom domain

-Step 3: Update Entra ID Redirect URIs (Frontend SPA App Registration)
+Step 3: Update Microsoft Entra ID redirect URIs (App Store app registration)

-1. Navigate to Microsoft Entra admin centerApp registrations
+1. Go to Microsoft Entra admin centerApp registrations

 3. Go to AuthenticationPlatform configurationsSingle-page application